 This can be done in a variety of ways.
-Water from children’s swimming pools, pet drinking water and even cooled-down cooking water can be used to water grass and plants.
-Repurposing water is one of the most frequently recommended ways to save water, especially as more people look to adopt sustainable practices and conserve on the resources they use.
+Water from children’s swimming pools, pet drinking water, and even cooled-down cooking water can be used to water grass and plants.
+Repurposing water is one of the most frequently recommended ways to save water!
+This is especially true as more people look to adopt sustainable practices and conserve on the resources they use.

 Use Leftover Ice

 Instead of disposing of ice down the drain from your cooler or finished drink, use it to quench the thirst of your favorite plant – indoors or out.

 If your home or business uses an evaporative cooler, consider retrofitting or switching to a re-circulating system.
 Doing this can help you save on both water and electricity!

 This means programming your sprinklers to run before sunrise or after sunset, which has become a mandate in many cities throughout the western part of the U.S. Even if your city does not impose restrictions on when to water, it is a good practice for saving water as it helps prevent the evaporation of moisture due to the sun.
 In addition to these smart watering practices, consider the following Toro products to help you keep a summer-smart watering schedule:

 Toro® landscape drip irrigation products deliver water directly to the roots, which is exactly where it counts.
 These drip systems range from simple hose-end systems for pots and flower boxes to sophisticated systems for your entire landscape or garden — including sub-surface drip irrigation for your turf grass.
 In fact, there are drip products designed specifically for every part of your yard, so you can save water even in a heat wave.
 Whether you need to water for 10 minutes, 2 hours or any length of time in between, you can program your landscape drip to operate for the time frame you choose.
 This is one of the best ways to save water in the summer.